ojk33/lp3thw/appendix-a.md

 ~~Since I'm on a Windows machine, I'm going to be needing to learn some Powershell commands.~~ WSL is the reason why I need to learn both Powershell and Linux.

+Note that you do not need to learn every command listed here.
+You would only need cd and ls, to navigate folders and run the interpreter on the programs.

 ## Linux Commands
 | command | what does it do? |
 |-|-|